New industrial manslaughter laws are no laughing matter for employers

 - Review workplace leadership and culture to ensure that safety is adequately promoted and treated as paramount.

 Dozens of Victorians are killed in workplaces across the state each year – it is imperative that employers take their obligations seriously and take proactive steps to ensure that all individuals in and around their workplaces are as safe and secure as possible.
-The bill was introduced

 The material contained in this publication is meant to be informational only and is not to be construed as legal advice.
 Tisher Liner FC Law will not be held liable or responsible for any claim, which is made as a result of any person relying upon the information contained in this publication.